MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 ```

-Now that we have the Hamiltonian gradient we can finally write down the equation of motion \eqref{eqmotion1} \eqref{eqmotion2} integration code
+Now that we have the Hamiltonian gradient, we can finally write down the equation of motion \eqref{eqmotion1} \eqref{eqmotion2} integration code

 ```glsl